CederGroupHub/sparse-lm/paper/paper.md

-A handful of pre-existing Python libraries implement a subset of sparse linear regression models that are also `scikit-learn` compatible. `celer` [@Massias:2018] and `groupyr` [@Richie-Halford:2021] include efficient implementations of the Lasso and Group Lasso, among other linear models. `group-lasso` [@Moe:2020] is another `scikit-learn` compatible implementation of the Group Lasso. `skglm` [@Bertrand:2022] includes several implementations of sparse linear models based on regularization using combinations of $\ell_p$ ($p\in\{1/2,2/3,1,2\}$) norms and pseudo-norms.
+A handful of pre-existing Python libraries implement a subset of sparse linear regression models that are also `scikit-learn` compatible. `celer` [@Massias:2018] and `groupyr` [@Richie-Halford:2021] include efficient implementations of the Lasso and Group Lasso. `group-lasso` [@Moe:2020] is another `scikit-learn` compatible implementation of the Group Lasso. `skglm` [@Bertrand:2022] includes several implementations of sparse linear models based on regularization using combinations of $\ell_p$ ($p\in\{1/2,2/3,1,2\}$) norms and pseudo-norms.
 `abess` [@Zhu:2022] includes an implementation of Best Subset Selection and $\ell_0$ pseudo-norm regularization.

-The pre-existing packages mentioned include highly performant implementations of the specific models they implement.
+The aforementioned packages include highly performant versions of the specific models they implement.
 However, none of these packages implement the full range of sparse linear models  available in `sparse-lm`, nor do they support the flexibility to modify the optimization objective and choose among many open-source and commercially